WestLee95/Bien_Designs/README.md

 This repo handles all creative front end projects.

-This will include works from Figma, Wordpress and much more.
+This will include works from Figma, Framer and other useful design tools.

-P.S
-The code should be corrected where necessary before implementation.